milesway/Project-Piano/README.md

 The main function of GUI is provided by PyGame, an open-source Python model.
 However, the process of using it is hard.
 First, we need to create a pygame object, then draw the basic interface windows and fill the content with pictures of piano keys.
 I creat the keys using Photoshop, with 93 pixels width and 374 pixels height.
 Then, for each key, I map a music file to it and assign a keyboard key.
 Therefore, when the user presses a key, a function will be called inside that key object and output through pygame mixer.
 In order to change the pitch of a wav file, the program has a phase vocoder built inside.
 The operation process is as follows:
 1. user input a wav file
-2. **readWaveFile** takes the file and transforms
+2. **readWaveFile** takes the file and transfers it into a numpy array
-In order to change the pitch of a wav file, the program has a phase vocoder built inside.
-The operation process is as follow
+3. the audio array have been sent to **pitchshift**
+4. the audio first been stretched, so that its pitch change
+5. the audio then been stretched the duration without changing the pitch by re-sample
+6. **writeWaveFile** takes the audio and output to the default folder
+7. repeat this process with different factor to get 25 files with different pitch